main banner

 Witnesses in Killybegs saw the aircraft approaching from a South Easterly direction, with navigation, and apparently landing lights on.
 2nd witness saw a/c alter course, still showing Nav. and landing light, and within 2 minutes heard the a/c crash.
 The evidence shows that the mountain top where the crash took place was covered in mist or cloud.
 The a/c completely disintegrated and was badly burnt, all 12 members of the crew being killed.

 (b) The cause of the accident must remain obscure.
 From the evidence it would appear that the aircraft was under the control of the Pilot rather than the Navigator at the time immediately preceding the crash.
 The use of the landing light seems to indicate that the pilot was trying to pin point himself (or make a forced landing) in the opinion of this court the pilot and navigator did not know where they were - which presupposes that they S.E. was u/s or not being used.
-The fact that the a/c was on a course of 240 degrees when it crashed may indicate that the pilot realised that he was too far North, and was turning back towards the S.W.
+The fact that the a/c was on a course of 240 degrees when it crashed may indicate that the pilot realized that he was too far North, and was turning back towards the S.W.

 The inquiry reports from late April 1945 by the Commanding Officers of RAF 15 Group (AVM L H Slater), Castle Archdale (D M Gordon) and W/Cdr A W Kay from HQ, Coastal Command concluded that while they could not come to a conclusion for the loss of ML743 they felt that the crew had fallen victim to a having taken a short cut of sorts on route to Donegal Bay.
 Recommendations were made that further standard flight paths needed to be arranged for crews flying on these routes.